 Individuals who do not wish to be interviewed by the police should seek medical assistance from a private physician or other community resources.
 These health-care professionals may need to fulfill legally mandated reporting requirements.

 III.
 Community Resources

-If you or someone you know has been sexually assaulted within or outside of the Caltech community, there are individuals you can contact.
+If you or someone you know has been sexually assaulted within or outside of the Caltech community, there are support and resources available.

 Confidential Campus Resources